jump-dev/MathOptInterface.jl/docs/src/apireference.md

 Utilities.vectorize
 ```

-## Set utilities
+## Constraint utilities

-The following utilities are available for sets:
+The following utilities are available for moving the function constant to the
+set for scalar constraints:
 ```@docs
 Utilities.shift_constant
+Utilities.add_scalar_constraint
+Utilities.normalize_constant
 ```

 ## Benchmarks